useless-m8/Stable-Diffusion-Discord-bot/README.md

 <img src = "./example.png" alt = "example">

 ## Functionality
 The bot has a working queue, so you can feed it multiple prompts at the same time.
-When ready, they will all be sent in the respective order. <br/>
+When ready, the images will all be sent in the respective order. <br/>
 To change width, height, sampler or steps refer to "parameters.json" in the root folder.